 The emergency fund will be operational through June 1, and then reassessed, Ryan said, adding that the University will provide more details this week about how the fund will operate, including a timeline and process for accessing the funds.
 UVA also will set up a process for employees to donate directly to the fund.

-Funding for this project came from one-time funds previously set-aside for community initiatives and staff support that were repurposed to respond to this crisis.
+Funding for this project came from one-time funds previously set-aside for community initiatives and staff support that were repurposed for emergency or highest and greatest need.

 Community Foundation contribution